-Jesse Jackson Says President Donald Trump ‘Would Not Qualify To Get Into Jesus’ Kingdom’ And Here Is Why
+Jesse Jackson Says President Donald Trump ‘Would Not Qualify To Get Into Jesus’ Kingdom’ — Here’s Why

 Reverend Jesse Jackson usually always has plenty to say about a number of topics, and this week, he let the world know that President Donald Trump would not “qualify” to enter the kingdom of Heaven.
-This past week, Jackson appeared in Washington D.C. to speak to a number of people for the National Action Network’s “Ministers’ March for Justice.”
+This past week, Jackson appeared in Washington, D.C., to speak to a number of people for the National Action Network’s “Ministers’ March for Justice.”
 It was there that he let everyone know he doesn’t feel as if the president is at a level where he can have eternal life.

 During Jackson’s speech, he mentioned a number of different topics and spoke of how “the statues must come down” and “the electoral college must come down,” as reported by the Daily Wire.
 He went on to say that the electoral college is connected directly to the “evil” Confederacy.